 What is WriterAccess?

 WriterAccess hires freelance writers to compose pieces for their clients, companies seeking content producers.
-They are owned by ideaLaunch, which hosts a number of well-known clients, such as Walmart, Red Lobster, and Office Depot.
+They are owned by ideaLaunch, which hosts a number of well-known clients, such as Walmart, Red Lobster (review), and Office Depot.

 What is involved in a freelance writer position with WriterAccess?